dxw/whippet/readme.md

 - Refactor console I/O
 - Sort out whippet-server
 - whippet console (using php --auto-prepend-file=init.php -a?)
-  - NB easier to do after we've sorted out whippet-server
+  - easier to do after we've sorted out whippet-server
+  - No wait. wpcli does this. wp shell!

 ## Later